FSC Żuk: Engines

 For the early production versions the M-20 engine was used.
-Initially it was derived from the 1937 Dodge D-5 3.6 L (217.8 cubic inches) inline-six engine shortened by two cylinders and dimensions adapted to the metric system.
-The M-20 resulting engine was used in several post-war Russian and Polish designs: it was installed in the GAZ-69, Pobeda, Warszawa, Nysa, Tarpan, and Żuk cars.
+This engine was derived from the 1937 Dodge D-5 3.6 L (217.8 cubic inches) inline-six engine shortened by two cylinders and dimensions adapted to the metric system.
+The resulting M-20 engine was used in several post-war Russian and Polish designs: it was installed in the GAZ-69, Pobeda, Warszawa, Nysa, Tarpan, and Żuk cars.
 It was produced by FSO until the 1970s.
 In the meantime, it was modernized, increasing the compression ratio from 6.2 to 6.8, resulting in a slight increase in power and a reduction in fuel consumption.
 The engine was very flexible, simple, and had low fuel quality requirements.
 These advantages came at the cost of high fuel consumption and a significant weight.

 Later, the block and head were slightly modified (changing the shape of the compression chamber, increasing the compression ratio, introducing an OHV valve system, resulting in the S-21 engine, with a maximum power of 51.5 kW (70 HP), later installed in Warszawa, Nysa, Tarpan and Żuk cars.
 The S-21 engine was produced from 1962 until 1993.

 The development of the third engine for the Zuk models, the 4C90 was motivated in the early 1970s due to the high fuel consumption of the S-21 gasoline engine, commonly installed in Polish delivery vans produced at the time and by the significant increase in fuel prices globally and in Poland.
 The engine was designed at W.S.W.
 "Andoria" by a design team led by engineer Andrzej Fryś.
 Technical documentation for the engine was ready in 1974.
 Two prototypes for dynamometer and road tests were launched in September 1975.
 By 1981, only approximately 50 pre-production engines had been built and tested in cars.
 The base 4C90 engine was primarily intended for the Żuk and Nysa models (where it systematically replaced the S-21 engine), and earlier versions of the Lublin trucks.
 Between 1975 and 1989, approximately 1,400 4C90 engines were produced, with 500 units produced in 1989 alone.
 In November 1989, the engine was modernized, including changes to the design of the oil pump and its drive.